ph1-xyz/Phazerville-Wiki/Calibr8or.md

 The Fine Tune controls at the bottom of the main view apply voltage _Scaling_ and _Bias Offset_ to the output stage, per channel.
 Scaling is in increments of ±0.01% and Bias is effectively ±1/128th of a semitone.

-There's a mini applet version called _Calibr8_.
+There's a mini applet version called _Calibr8_ (retired in v1.6.4).
 Paired with the Tuner applet, this is can be handy for examining the pitch-tracking of your oscillators!
 Accurate performance will depend on the calibration of your o_C module itself.

 ### Calibr8or Controls:
 - UP / DOWN buttons - switch channels